Lahore Se Aagey: Production

 According to the director Wajahat Rauf, after the release of Karachi Se Lahore, Yasir Hussain received public recognition and became popular for his role of "Moti" so he decided to make its sequel.
 Rauf said: "Following the release of Karachi Se Lahore, Moti became a tremendous hit amongst the audiences, so Yasir and I decided to make a separate film starring just him."

 The film is written by Yasir Hussain and he will play the lead role with Saba Qamar.
 Yasir Hussain has told in an interview that the cast from Karachi Se Lahore will also make cameo appearances.
 The film is shot in Karachi, Lahore and the northern parts of Pakistan.
-The cast also includes Rubina Ashraf and Behroze Sabzwari in pivotal roles where as Saba Qamar played the role of an upcoming rockstar.
+The cast also includes Rubina Ashraf and Behroze Sabzwari in pivotal roles whereas Saba Qamar played the role of an upcoming rockstar.
 First look of the film was revealed on 20 February 2016.

 Soundtrack

 The first song of the film "Kalabaaz Dil" was released on 24 September 2016 by ARY Films.
 Second song of the film "Zara Si Laga Lo" was released on 15 October 2016.
 Full album was released on 24 October 2016.